emil-jacero/templify-docker/README.md

 # templify-docker
-Generates files from templates with Jinja
+Generates files from templates with Jinja2